tuomaseerola/MP_DataChallenge/README.md

 6. Assess the goodness of the model with separate data (the testing subset typically serves this purpose)

+7. Explain what explains arousal and valence based on your analysis

 There are plenty of guides about how to create models in R and in Python, many of them using useful packages designed for building models such [`caret` package](https://topepo.github.io/caret/index.html) or